marcincichocki/vue-image-compare/README.md

 * allow click & drag
 * allow zoom
+* allow midddle click to start flickering left image for seconds

 You can see the updated features of this fork on : [https://image-compare.netlify.com](https://image-compare.netlify.com)